Hartwell Railroad

 The Hartwell Railway's line today is operated by the Great Walton Railroad, based in Social Circle, Georgia, which also operates Athens Line, LLC.
 In the Jackson County, Georgia community of Center, the Hartwell Railway connects with Norfolk Southern Railway.

-Currently, the rail line along Highway 51, including the Depot and Platform are being rented to TORCH of Hartwell, Inc. TORCH of Hartwell, Inc. plans on revitalizing the rail line into a community park with the support of grants, The City of Hartwell and residents.
+Currently, the rail line along Highway 51, including the Depot and Platform are being rented to TORCH of Hartwell, Inc. TORCH of Hartwell, Inc. plans on revitalizing the rail line into a community park with the support of grants, the City of Hartwell and residents.

-The railroad's roster consists of older EMD 4-axle locomotives still in the paint schemes of the Denver & Rio Grande Western, Conrail, and Richmond, Fredericksburg and Potomac Railroad.
+The railroad's roster consists of older EMD 4-axle locomotives still in the paint schemes of the Denver & Rio Grande Western Railroad, Conrail, and Richmond, Fredericksburg and Potomac Railroad.

+The railroad, along with the Great Walton Railroad, was owned by Bennie Anderson.
+He died in 2022, aged 87.